 However, because of the religious community’s mandate to serve, and the fact that they typically have space available during the week, Affiliates who use a rotational shelter model, utilize houses of worship from all faiths as shelter space for families.
 Many members of host congregations serve as volunteers for the Affiliate during their congregation’s host week.
 By working together in a network, an Affiliate’s congregations are strengthened as people of different faiths unite to work for a better community for all.

 Is Family Promise a homeless shelter?

 We began thirty years ago as the Interfaith Hospitality Network and our core program was shelter.
 But over the years, as we have added new Affiliates, and existing Affiliates matured, we have continued developing a broad array of programs to serve low-income families and families experiencing homelessness.
 In 2003, we changed our name to Family Promise, more reflective of our ever-broadening scope.
 The name speaks to the promise we make to every family we serve, but also to the promise that is inherent in every family.

 Our model comprises prevention & diversion initiatives for families who are at risk of experiencing homelessness; food, shelter, and case management for those who are experiencing homelessness; and stabilization programs to ensure that the independence of the families who have secured housing after leaving the program is sustainable.

 Today, we are the leading national organization addressing family homelessness.

 Do you only serve families and what is your definition of family?

 In our shelter programs, we serve primarily families with children.
-However, many Affiliates have additional programs that are able to serve many populations beside families.
-Keeping families together is one of Family Promise’s priorities, and we define a family as any adults(s) with a custodial relationship with children.
+However, many Affiliates have additional programs that are able to serve many populations besides families.
+Keeping families together is one of Family Promise’s priorities, and we define a family as any adult(s) with a custodial relationship with children.
 This includes families of all compositions and can include multi-generational families.